To see a full list of Period X sessions and find out more about the programme, read our Period X Brochure 2022

+Period X is our award-nominated life skills and enrichment programme.
 At Shrewsbury High School we have a long and proud history of achievement and in order for this to continue it is essential that we focus on meeting the contemporary needs of our students in order to prepare them for the world of tomorrow.
-It is with this thought in mind that we created our new and exciting enrichment programme; Period X. X is the unknown in many maths problems, the X factor is a special talent or quality, something that cannot be exactly defined.
+It is with this thought in mind that we created our exciting enrichment programme; Period X. X is the unknown in many maths problems, the X factor is a special talent or quality, something that cannot be exactly defined.
 It is this special talent and quality we seek to find in our students.
 By definition Period X is dynamic, engaging and motivational so that is eagerly pursued by our students and adapts to accommodate their changing needs.
-Our programme adds value to our curriculum and is a core part of our school day where students can practise their character virtues and acquire skills, knowledge and experiences relevant to our local area and hinterland, reflecting the far-reaching catchment of our students.
+Our programme adds value to our curriculum and is a core part of our school week.

 How does Period X work?